GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 !!!
 Note
     Cluster Manager must be connected to the cluster in order to take advantage of logging features.

-Navigate to the `Logging` tab in the left-hand muni to view and sort logs related to servers in the cluster.
+Navigate to the `Logging` tab in the left-hand menu to view and sort logs related to servers in the cluster.

 ![Logging Screen](../img/Cluster_Manager-16.png)